vascoalexander/CodeComparison-CSharp-Python/Exercises_EN.md

 ```

 #### Exercise 1.4.4
-Write a function removeDuplicates(aList), that takes a list of integers as parameters and returns the list without duplicates in ascending order.
+Write a function removeDuplicates(intList), that takes a list of integers as parameters and returns the list without duplicates in ascending order.

 Verification:
 ```python